polash016/user-auth/README.md

 ### Overview

-In this Application we registration, login and logout with session.
+In this Application User can register, login and logout.
+I have used express-session for session.

 ### Usage